 The following tables list all the possible SQL expressions and indicate where the expressions are allowed.

 General expressions

 General expressions are expressions that might result in a value of any type.
-Table 2.
-Table of general expressions
+The following table lists the types of general expressions.